Avatar

 • atmospheric predictability

-• infectious disease dynamics
+• infectious disease modeling

 • undergraduate mathematics education